jhudsl/tidyversecourse/manuscript/prediction.md

 ## Descriptive and Exploratory Analysis

 Descriptive and Exploratory analysis will first and foremost generate simple summaries about the samples and their measurements to describe the data you're working with and how the variables might relate to one another.
-There are a number of common descriptive statistics that we'll discuss in this lesson: measures of central tendency (eg: mean, median, mode) or measures of variability (eg: range, standard deviations or variance).
+There are a number of common descriptive statistics that we'll discuss in this lesson: measures of central tendency (eg: mean, median, mode) or measures of variability (eg: range, standard deviations, or variance).

 ![](images/ghimage/004.png)